TV Meteorologist

 What's your opinion of storm chasers?
 Weather-savvy thrill-seekers, or harebrained lunatics?
 (And have you ever done any storm chasing yourself?)

-Asked by Mike c. about 11 years ago
+Asked by Mike c. over 11 years ago

 Excellent question, complicated answer.
 The short version is the storm chasers run the spectrum.
 Some are untrained and pose a real threat, others are doing valuable research.
 I know some local governments in tornado alley have proposed some sort of chaser licensing.
 Very limited for me, I'm more often tied to the studio during events.
 That said, I was recently invited by a high profile chaser, it would be fun and interesting!
 If you are interested, a Google search for storm chasing tours shows some good companies that offer some adventure.
 Do note there is usually a lot of driving, tiny motels and cheap food!
 Thanks, Mike.